theislab/hadge/docs/usage.md

 ### The rescue mode

 The joint call of hashing and genetic deconvolution methods has been shown to be beneficial for cell recovery rate and calling accuracy. hadge provides a rescue mode to run both genotype- and hashing-based approaches jointly to rescue problematic hashing experiments in cases where donors are genetically distinct.
 In this scenario, samples of both hashing and genetic multiplexing experiments are deconvoluted simultaneously.
-Furthermore, hadge allows for the automatic determination of the best combination of hashing and SNP- based donor deconvolution tools.
+Furthermore, hadge allows for the automatic determination of the best combination of hashing and SNP-based donor deconvolution tools.

 ```csv title="samplesheet.csv"
 sample,rna_matrix,hto_matrix,bam,vcf,n_samples,barcodes